scripting/opmlPackage/worknotes.md

+#### 9/7/24; 9:59:57 AM by DW

+visitAll in both client and server versions had a serious bug.

+if a function returns false it's supposed to stop visiting, but it doesn't.

+perhaps i've never encountered a situation where the logic depended on this.

+i have to fix it, i don't see any way around it.

 #### 5/25/24; 3:47:32 PM by DW

 Fixed another problem in getOutlineHtml.
 We were calling filledString and really needed to call utils.filledString.